is-project-4th-year/team-profile-site-team0/reflection.md

 ## Eugene's Reflection:

 ### Reflection 1
-This crash course was crucial for me to learn all the different ways that i could use github to manage my projects by breaking them down into managable tasks using issues and milestones.
+This crash course was crucial for me to learn all the different ways that i could use github to manage my projects by breaking them down into managable tasks using issues , milestones and projects.
 ### Reflection 2
 Learnt quite a lot about version control and keeping my code seperate until i fully test it out before commiting to any kind of change.